 - 125 g Caramel sauce good quality shop bought or homemade

-- 1 tsp Caramel extract optional
+- 1 tsp Caramel extract or vanilla extract

 - 300 ml Double cream

 - 200 ml Double cream

 - 1 tbsp Icing sugar